 The track paddock concept began with Jamie Jackson's book, Paddock Paradise, which detailed his concept of the most natural and healthy way to keep horses, mimicking natural horse behavior patterns and diet.
+More movement, less fresh grass, increased natural behavior and social interactions.

 Having evolved in semi-desert environments, it is not natural or healthy for horses to eat unlimited lush grass day after day.
 This is especially true in the Bluegrass Region of Kentucky, where the grass is especially rich, and over consumption can lead to metabolic problems.
 It is often thought that only ponies and obese horses have these issues, but that is not accurate; all breeds can be at risk here.